gbragafibra/whatislife/lit.md

 - García-Valdecasas, M., & Deacon, T. W. (2024).
 Origins of biological teleology: how constraints represent ends.
 Synthese, 204(2), 75.

+- Varela, F. J. (1991).
+Organism: A meshwork of selfless selves.
+In Organism and the Origins of Self (pp. 79-107).
+Dordrecht: Springer Netherlands.

+- Deacon, T. W. (2023).
+Minimal Properties of a Natural Semiotic System: Response to Commentaries on “How Molecules Became Signs”.
+Biosemiotics, 16(1), 1-13.

+- Pattee, H. H. (2021).
+Symbol grounding precedes interpretation.
+Biosemiotics, 1-8.

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.